-In 1996, Congress passed amendments to the Safe Water Drinking Act that require drinking water providers to give their customers important information about their water, including where it comes from, what is in the water, and how our water quality compares with federal standards.
+In 1996, Congress passed amendments to the Safe Drinking Water Act that require drinking water providers to give their customers important information about their water, including where it comes from, what is in the water, and how our water quality compares with federal standards.

 The City of Port Orford Public Works Department routinely monitors for contaminants in your drinking water according to federal and Oregon State laws.
-This report covers the period of January 1 to December 31, 2023.
+This report covers the period from January 1 to December 31, 2024.